Abban-Fahim/notes/src/content/studies/EEE/Electrical/Transformers.md

-For motor movement, the right-hand rule is used, with force being propotional as
+For motor movement, the right-hand rule is used, with force being proportional as

 $$F=Bil$$